warashibetrader/warashibetrader.github.io/_posts/2022-02-02-security-quote-protocol.md

 1. Install itself, and
 2. halt client code in motion,

 before the client code can successfully delete its security quote.
-I have tested this, and it seems that this is not the situation in major browsers.
+I have tested this, and it seems that this is not possible in major browsers.

 #### Is this an officially recognized protocol?